 - Order fulfillment: Describe the company's procedures for delivering services to its customers.
 As a service company, determine how to keep track of the customer base, form of communications, and how best to manage sales and data. - Payment: Describe the standard payment terms and the payment methods accepted.
 Describe the pricing plans (one-time service fees, hourly-based fees, markups, and any other fees) and any impact on cash flow. - Technology: If technology is critical to the business, whether it is part of the service offering or is fundamental to delivering a service, describe the key technologies used that are proprietary.
 If the business data (company or customer) is at risk, describe the data security plan in place, as well as any backup or recovery in the case of a disaster or outage. - Key customers: Identify any customers that are important to the success of the business due to a partnership, volume, or pathway to a new market.
 Also identify any customers who bring in more than 10% of the company's revenues. - Key employees and organization: Describe unique skills or experiences that are required of the current team.
 If necessary, describe any proprietary recruiting or training processes in place.
 List key employees that are necessary for success.
-Include an organization chart to support this section. - Facilities: Describe the type of business facility, whether leased, owned, or a shared business premises.
-Provide a listing of business locations, their purpose, and future plans for these facilities.
-If there are no facilities, and the business plans to buy or lease them, include that in this plan.
+Include an organization chart to support this section. - Facilities: As a home-based business, be educated on legalities and tax filings for such business types.